michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 An `RGBImage` can be initialized with an array of `RGBColorType` values sized to be the image's rows\*columns.
 ### Matrix Driver
 The matrix driver is an object that manages rendering an image on an LED matrix.
 It does this using a double buffer approach.
 The first buffer is the image that is desired to be rendered on the LED matrix.
 The second buffer is the bit sequences that needs to be sent to the LED matrix's shift registers to render the image.
-The matrix drive object uses SPI to send the bits to the shift register.
+The matrix driver object uses SPI to send the bits to the shift register.
 Since the rows on the matrix are multiplexed when rendering, the matrix driver object will use a system clock interrupt to ensure the multiplexing is consistently timed.

 When constructing a matrix driver, you need to tell it a few details:
 * The matrix's size in rows and columns